Kacper-Kazai/twitchchat-autoannouncements/README.md

 # License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Roadmap

+- [ ] Move the entire project to Webpack, thus resigning from create-react-app
+- [ ] Change the login screen to support choosing between twitch accounts you want to use
+  - [ ] Add saving account settings between browsers (using something like Google Drive for data storage)

 # Contact
 Kacper Kazai - kacper.kazai@gmail.com